Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 1 John 1:6 whoever says he abides in him ought to walk in the same way in which he walked.

-How did our Messiah walk?
-Jesus our Master, walked in obedience to the Law of God given through Moses!
+How did the Messiah walk?
+Jesus, our Master, walked in obedience to the Law of God given through Moses!

 How did Paul walk and how does he command us to walk?

-1 Corinthians 11:1 Be imitators of me, as I am of Christ – (Please read ‘Paul Commands Us to Uphold the Law‘)
+1 Corinthians 11:1 Be imitators of me, as I am of Christ – (please click this link and read ‘Paul Commands Us to Uphold the Law‘)

 Final thought: In 1 Corinthians the apostle Paul, whom mainstream theology claims taught that the Law of Moses was abolished, quoted from the Law of Moses as a current, valid and authoritative Law:

 “Do I say these things on human authority?
 Does not the Law say the same?
 For it is written in the Law of Moses, “You shall not muzzle an ox when it treads out the grain.”
 Is it for oxen that God is concerned?
 Does he not certainly speak for our sake?
 It was written for our sake | 1 Corinthians 9:8-10

 Since Paul just taught from the Law of Moses, that shatters all assumptions that he taught the Law of Moses was abolished; that verse, along with Acts 21:24 concludes the matter ~

 Thus all will know that there is nothing in what they have been told about you, but that you yourself (Paul) also live in observance of the law. | Acts 21:24